LeonardoLopesHonda/SCA_WEB/README.md

 php artisan migrate:refresh --seed
 ```

-This will run the factories wich will provide some fake data to test the basic funcionalities.
+This will run the factories wich will provide some fake data to test the basic functionalities.